dkuehlwein/afeaf/docs/vision.md

    - Nova receives the notification and springs into action

 2. Context Building:
-   Nova uses the Memory tool to understand the situation:
+   Nova uses the Memory mechanism detailed in [Memory in AFEAF](../memory.md) to understand the situation:
    - Retrieves current events via the short term memory
    - Understands the relationship between the sender and the receiver and all other relevant people through the long term memory
    - Knows the project context also via the long term memory